 - Line your baking sheet for even easier cleanup (and nonstick!)

 - Don’t overcrowd the pan.
-Keeping items too close together will create steam and keep the veggies from crisping up nicely.
+Keeping items too close together will create steam and keep the sheet pan veggies from crisping up nicely.

 I use chicken breast because I find it easier for my kids to eat, but you can switch out the type of chicken you use.
 Sheet pan chicken thighs are great, as are any skin-on, or bone-in options.
 Chicken with bones will take a bit longer, so you’ll want to cook them with the potatoes are shortly after.